White Sox vs. Cubs Player Props Betting Odds

-Player props are available for Nico Hoerner and Luis Robert, among others, when the Chicago Cubs host the Chicago White Sox at Wrigley Field on Tuesday at 8:05 PM ET.
+Sportsbooks have set player props for Nico Hoerner, Luis Robert and others when the Chicago Cubs host the Chicago White Sox at Wrigley Field on Wednesday at 8:05 PM ET.

 Bet on this matchup or its props with BetMGM!